 Migraine is a very common and disabling illness.
-Choosing a therapeutic agent that is best for each individual patient requires consideration of the patient's history, lifestyle, comorbid conditions, and individual preferences.
+Picking an agent that is best for each individual patient requires considering the patient's history, lifestyle, comorbid conditions, and individual preferences.
+There are a few new treatment options, including TMS and Ketamine.

-Lawrence Robbins, MD Robbins Headache Clinic Northbrook, Illinois igraine headaches are a common cause of disability in the United States, affecting approximately 60 million American adults, or 17.1% of women and 5.6% of men.
-To help define migraines better, the term classical migraine has been replaced with migraine with aura, and nonclassical migraine now is referred to as migraine without aura.
+Lawrence Robbins, MD

+Neurologist Robbins Headache Clinic Riverwoods, Illinois

+igraine headaches are a common cause of disability in the United States, affecting approximately 27 million American adults, or 17.1% of women and 5.6% of men.1 To help better define migraines, the term classical migraine has been replaced with migraine with aura, and non-classical migraine is now referred to as migraine without aura.
 Chronic migraine, which affects 3.2 million Americans (2%), is defined as having migraine symptoms for at least 15 days per month, lasting at least 4 hours, and for longer than 3 months in duration.
-This is in contrast to episodic migraine, which causes symptoms on fewer than 15 days per month.
-Current treatment for chronic migraine is divided into acute abortive agents (analgesics, triptans, ergots, etc) and medications to prevent migraine onset.
+This is in contrast to episodic migraine, which causes symptoms on fewer than 15 days per month.2 Current treatment for chronic migraine is divided into acute, abortive agents (analgesics, triptans, ergots, etc.) and medications that will prevent migraine onset.